alfateam/orange-orm/README.md

 </details>

 <details><summary><strong>Deleting rows</strong></summary>
 Rows in owner tables cascade deletes to their child tables.
 In essence, if a table has ownership over other tables through <strong><i>hasOne</i></strong> and <strong><i>hasMany</i></strong> relationships, removing a record from the parent table also removes its corresponding records in its child tables.
 This approach safeguards against leaving orphaned records and upholds data integrity.
-On the contrary, tables that are merely referenced, through <strong><i>reference relationship </i></strong> relationships, remain unaffected upon deletions.
+On the contrary, tables that are merely referenced, through <strong><i>reference relationships </i></strong> , remain unaffected upon deletions.
 For a deeper dive into these relationships and behaviors, refer to the section on table mapping.

 __Deleting a single row__
 ```javascript